 Best WP Rocket Cache Settings

 As I mentioned in the beginning, WP Rocket automatically applies 80% of the recommended settings.
-This includes enabling browser cache, page cache, GZIP compression, optimize Google font files, disable WordPress emoji, etc.
+This includes enabling browser cache, page cache, GZIP compression, optimizing Google font files, disabling WordPress emoji, etc.

 So we are left with a limited number of settings to take care of.

 By default, mobile caching is enabled.
 You can choose to enable a separate cache for mobile devices if your website uses a dedicated mobile theme or plugin.
 Otherwise, leave the option unchecked.

 If you wish, you can enable caching for logged-in users like Admin, Editor, Contributor, etc. But if you’re running a single-author blog then it’s advisable to keep this option unchecked.

 The reason being you want to witness the changes that you make to your WordPress site in real-time.
 If you enable caching for logged-in WordPress users (i.e. yourself), you will see a cached version of your site even after you make some changes unless you clear the cache.